jericson/jericson.github.io/_posts/2019-11-27-control_and_agency.md

 to do anything about it and asked for a tool (_any_ tool) to help out.
-In the early stages of Stack Overflow, before it built up a critical mass of helpful volunteers, it really didn't have anything to offer beyond what other communities already offered.
+In the early stages of Stack Overflow, before it built up a critical mass of helpful volunteers, it really didn't have anything to offer beyond what other communities already provided.
 But the founders of Stack Overflow invited people to be a part of the development process by blogging and podcasting about major decisions along the way.
 Even though we didn't have any real control over the way the site